AzureCosmosDB/CosmosAIGraph/impl/docs/cosmos_design_modeling.md

 to most customers, and it also suitable for **Bill-of-Materials** graphs.

-The PyPi JSON files were obtained with HTTP requests to public URLs such as **https://pypi.org/pypi/{libname}/json**, and their HTML contents were tranformed into JSON.
+The PyPi JSON files were obtained with HTTP requests to public URLs such as **https://pypi.org/pypi/{libname}/json**, and their HTML contents were transformed into JSON.

-Subsequent data wrangling fetched referenced HTML documentation, produced **text summarization with Azure OpenAI and semantic-kernel** and produced a **vectorized embedding value** from several concatinated text attributes within each library JSON document.
+Subsequent data wrangling fetched referenced HTML documentation, produced **text summarization with Azure OpenAI and semantic-kernel** and produced a **vectorized embedding value** from several concatenated text attributes within each library JSON document.
 A full description of this data wrangling process is beyond the scope of this documentation, but the process itself is in file 'impl/app/wrangle.py' in the repo.

 ## Next Steps: Load Cosmos DB with Library Documents

+Depending on the Cosmos DB API you chose:
 - See [Load Azure Cosmos DB vCore](load_cosmos_vcore.md)
 - See [Load Azure Cosmos DB NoSQL](load_cosmos_nosql.md)